Force, Weight, Newtons, Velocity, Mass and Friction—Basic Principles of Mechanics

 Force in the SI system of units is measured in newtons (N).
 A force of 1 newton is equivalent to a weight of about 3.5 ounces or 100 grams.

-This is speed in a given direction and is measured in metres per second (m/s).
+This is the speed of a body in a given direction and is measured in metres per second (m/s).

 When a force is exerted on a mass, it accelerates.
 In other words, the velocity increases.
 This acceleration is greater for a greater force or for a smaller mass.